PaddlePaddle/PaddleOCR/ppstructure/README.md

 Table Recognition converts table image into excel documents, which include the detection and recognition of table text and the prediction of table structure and cell coordinates.
 For detailed, please refer to [document](table/README.md)

-## 5. Predictive by inference engine
+## 5. Prediction by inference engine

 Use the following commands to complete the inference.